 Getting it just right with your job posting

-Anyone who does recruitment will understand the frustration of going through hundreds of applicants and find that not many have the qualifications required for the job.
+Anyone who does recruitment will understand the frustration of going through hundreds of applicants and finding that not many have the qualifications required for the job.

 "Then why do they apply?" you ask yourself after every session.